learn-co-curriculum/dsc-data-visualization-with-pandas/README.md

 * Data frame with three columns A, B and C
 * For data in each column, we will use a random number generator to generate 365 numbers (to reflect days in a year) using `np.random.randn()`.
 * Using numpy's `cumsum` (cumulative sum) method, we will cumulatively sum the generated random numbers in each column.
-* Offset column A by +25 and column C by -25 with respect to Column B, which will remain unchanged
+* Offset column B by +25 and column C by -25 with respect to Column A, which will remain unchanged
 * Using `pd.date_range`, set the index to be every day in 2018 (starting from 1st of January).

 We'll also set a seed for controlling the randomization, allowing us to reproduce the data.